HOME

 Gun's Mouth Junction

 On the east bank just downstream of here is the Gun's Mouth Junction (GR: SU997465) where the Wey & Arun Junction Canal joins the Godalming Navigation.
 The canal, beyond the section of the junction cut itself after it passes under Stone Bridge (GR: TQ000463) which gives its name to the locale although no longer built of stone, is derelict and has fallen into disuse.
 The Wey & Arun was constructed after an Act of Parliament and opened in1816 to provide what was then regarded as a vital waterway link via the River Arun down to the south coast.
 Having fought to overcome considerable construction problems, and the difficulty of retaining water in the canal when it followed a natural tendency to flow out at both ends as the canal itself crossed higher ground to reach the rivers at each end, the canal was forced to close only 55 years later.
 This casualty of the efficiency of the railways could seek a little comfort in the fact that the Horsham line, which once crossed the bridge a little upstream, and that had taken away much of its traffic, was itself a casualty when it was closed down by the Beeching plan.
-The line is back in operation today.

 MORE ABOUT THE WEY & ARUN CANAL